Crime in Cuba: Human trafficking

-Prostitution is legal in Cuba, it remains a very large part of the economic system, particularly in tourist areas.
+Prostitution is illegal in Cuba, yet it remains a part of the economic system, particularly in tourist areas.
 Many women engage in sex work as a means of survival or to supplement their income, and there are concerns about the exploitation and trafficking of women and girls into the sex industry in Cuba.
 Cuba is both a source and destination country for human trafficking, including the sex trafficking of both Cuban citizens and foreign nationals.

 The Cuban government has taken some steps to address human trafficking, including the enactment of a law in 2014 that criminalizes trafficking and establishes mechanisms for identifying and assisting victims.
 However, there are concerns about the government's lack of transparency and cooperation with international anti-trafficking efforts, as well as the limited resources available for victim support services.
 Additionally, the Cuban government has been accused of not fully meeting the minimum standards for the elimination of trafficking.

+In 2026, the New York Times accused the Cuban government not of being lacks in enforcing laws against human trafficking, but in participation in it.
+The newspaper stated an investigation found high level Cuban officials (specifically Raúl G. Rodríguez Castro) were involved in the Cuban Mafia in Quintana Roo which had smuggled thousands of Cubans into the United States, losing the lives of 25 in the process, charging the migrants $10,000 USD for the journey, and beating and torturing those who could not pay.